JacksonAllan/Verstable/README.md

 * Customizable hash, comparison, and destructor functions.
 * Single header.
 * C99 compatibility.
-* Generic API for C11 and later.
+* Generic API in C11 and later.

 Its performance-related features include: